Mental Health Counselor Career Guide

 What do mental health counselors do?

-Licensed mental health counselors, or LMHCs, work with people who have mental health illnesses or challenges of all types, helping them learn how to adopt healthy behaviors and manage their mental health.
+Licensed mental health counselors, or LMHCs, work with people who have mental health conditions, illnesses or challenges of varying degrees, helping them learn how to adopt healthy behaviors and manage their mental health.
 Mental health therapists work with individuals as well as groups, although they may specialize in working with one or the other.
 Mental health counselors also tend to specialize in working with specific populations or disorders.

 How much do mental health counselors make?

-Mental health counselors earn an average of $44,630 per year according to national statistics.2 Factors such as geography, specialty, experience, and industry all have an impact on the salary an individual mental health counselor can expect.
-For example, as a group, mental health therapists working in government earn the highest average annual salary ($51,690), compared to mental health counselors working in residential mental health and substance abuse facilities, who earn the lowest average annual salary ($38,190).2
+Mental health counselors (along with substance abuse and behavioral disorder counselors, in the same BLS group) earn an average of $53,490 per year according to national statistics as of 2021.1 Factors such as geography, specialty, experience, and industry all have an impact on the salary an individual mental health counselor can expect.
+For example, as a group, counselors in this BLS group working in business, professional, labor, political, and similar organizations earn an average annual salary of $78,570, compared to counselors working in other residential care facilities, who earn an average annual salary of $38,950.1

 What do you need to do to become a mental health counselor?